Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Impact of baryonic effects on a -like cluster abundance analysis

 For all cases considered for the forecast, the correlation between $\alpha$ and $\beta$ and the cosmological parameters is less significant than the correlation between the cosmological parameters themselves.
-Although the absence of strong correlations between cosmological parameters and $\alpha$ and $\beta$ is a desired feature to improve the analysis robustness, in the specific case of $\alpha$, it was also due to the simplified functional form considered for the uncertainty on the baryon fraction relation.
-A more detailed analysis of the impact of the baryon fraction relation, considering a more flexible parametrization, is out of the scope of this paper and is left for further investigation.
+Although the absence of strong correlations between cosmological parameters and $\alpha$ and $\beta$ is a desired feature in order to improve the robustness of the analysis, in the specific case of $\alpha$, it is also due to the simplified functional form considered for the uncertainty on the baryon fraction relation.
+A more detailed analysis of the impact of the baryon fraction relation, considering a more flexible parametrisation, is out of the scope of this paper and is left for further investigation.

-In summary, the results presented in this section confirm that neglecting baryonic effects on halo masses leads to significantly biased constraints on cosmological parameters from the cluster number counts, especially when strong priors on the mass-observable relation are assumed.
-On the other hand, we also demonstrate that our model to correct for such baryonic effects allows us to reduce this bias significantly.
+In summary, the results presented in this section confirm that neglecting baryonic effects on halo masses leads to significantly biased constraints on cosmological parameters from the cluster number counts, especially when strong priors on the mass--observable relation are assumed.
+On the other hand, we also demonstrate that our model, which is designed to correct for such baryonic effects, significantly reduces this bias.